Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

   // i and j below are treated as if they were declared here, but not initialised, eg. just var i,j;

   if (whatever) {
-     // miles of code here, pages and pages var k = i + j;   // Error, undefined. i and j exist due to hoisting, you can reference them, but they have no value yet.
+     // miles of code here, pages and pages, you forget what you wrote last week. if (rareEvent) { var k = i + j; }  // Error, undefined. i and j exist due to hoisting, you can reference them,
-                      // A recipe for problems.
+                                        // but they have no value yet.
+A recipe for problems.
   }

   for (var i = 0; i < 3 ; i++) {
-     var j = i * 3;   // Now i and j have valid values, all is ok.
+     var j = i * 3;   // i and j have valid values here, all is ok.
   }
 }
 ```